gramcracker/python_website_video_scraper/README.md

 At it's current stage, the player doesn't have any controls, and will only play one episode when run.

 ## How it works
-It takes a specified list of show titles and pics a random episode from a random title in the list, then streams the episode from the website through vlc.
+It takes a specified list of show titles and picks a random episode from a random title in the list, then streams the episode from the website through vlc.

 ## Installing